Bombe/obs-dj-overlay/README.md

 client secret, copy `src/config.template.json` to `src/config.json`
 and enter both client ID and client secret in `src/config.json`.

+You also need to enter the name of a Twitch channel for the embedded chat and preview window.
+In most cases, that should be your channel, and Twitch will ask you to login.

 That’s it.

 ## Using It